Ashraf Pahlavi: Political activities

 Ashraf Pahlavi was the target of an unsuccessful assassination attempt in the summer of 1977 at her summer home on the French Riviera.
 The attack took place early in the morning as the princess was returning from the Palm Beach Casino in Cannes to her villa in Juan-les-Pins (35 Bd Edouard Baudoin).
 Fourteen bullets were fired into the side of her Rolls-Royce.
-Her lady-in-waiting was killed, her chauffeur injured, but the princess left the scene unharmed.
+Her lady-in-waiting was killed, and her chauffeur injured, but the princess left the scene unharmed.

-After the 1979 revolution, Ashraf Pahlavi asked David Rockefeller to support her brother Mohammad Reza's attempts to find asylum.
+After the 1979 Islamic Revolution, Ashraf Pahlavi asked David Rockefeller to support her brother Mohammad Reza's attempts to find asylum.

 She also attacked U.S. President Jimmy Carter and the United Nations Secretary General Kurt Waldheim for not giving their support to her late brother, the Shah, during the beginnings of the revolution.
 In 1994, she attended the funeral of former president Richard Nixon.

 Character and finance

 Ashraf Pahlavi argued that she was "attacked for financial misconduct" because she was engaged "in the administration of various organizations".
 By her own account, she was of limited financial means when Mosaddegh sent her into exile in Paris.
 However, in later years she was said to have accumulated a large fortune.
 She attributed her wealth to increases in the value of lands that she had inherited from her father Reza Shah, and income from inherited businesses.
 Nevertheless, it has been purported that part of the story behind the build up of her fortune may have been that during the Iranian industrial boom, which was driven by a surge in oil prices, Pahlavi and her son Shahram took 10% or more of a new company's stock gratis in return for ensuring the delivery of a license to operate, to import, to export, or to deal with the government.
 Government licenses were said to be given only to a few well-connected companies in each field.
 As a result, the need to get and keep a license became a cost that had to be met.

 In 1979, The New York Times reported that a document dated 17 September 1978 from Ashraf's office requested a transfer of $708,000 from her Bank Melli account to her account at the Union Bank of Switzerland in Geneva under the code name 'SAIPA', which, in French, her preferred foreign language, stands for: S-on, A-ltesse, I-mperiale, P-rincesse, A-shraf.